 Board and staff discussed pre-drywall inspections.
 Sam Whittington will lead a committee for exploratory pre-drywall inspections with the help of Derrick Johnson, Chair Dye, Connie Corey, and Rich Hall.

-Board discussed “walk and talks”.
+Board discussed “walk and talks” in response to comments by Preston Sandlin.

 Investigation Review Committee

-A Hall reported the Committee met on July 4, 2024, and July 8, 2024, and reviewed the following cases.
+Arthur Hall reported the Committee met on July 4, 2024, and July 8, 2024, and reviewed the following cases.

 Consent Agreement